bondagit/aes67-linux-daemon/README.md

 # AES67 Linux Daemon

-AES67 Linux Daemon is a Linux implementation of AES67 standard used to distribute and synchronize real time audio over Ethernet.
+AES67 Linux Daemon is a Linux implementation of AES67 interoperability standard used to distribute and synchronize real time audio over Ethernet.
 See https://en.wikipedia.org/wiki/AES67 for additional info.

 ## License ##